cerfedino/SwingPacman/README.md

 The `GameInputManager` takes the keyboard actions from the user and makes Pacman behave accordingly.

 ### 2. Package Map:
 This is the package that holds all `Map` components.
-Our map is designed such that it is built from nodes that are connected by edges.
-The Pacman and Ghosts move along the edges and make a new turn whenever they are located on a Node.\
+Our map is designed such that it is built from **nodes** connected by **edges**.
+The Pacman and Ghosts move along the edges and make a new turn whenever they are located on a `Node`.\
 All nodes have a specific location on the map and every edge is built based on a relation between two nodes.\
-The map is not hardcoded, therefore it can be easily modified based on player's preferences and it will not affect the playability of the game.
+**The map is not hardcoded**, therefore it can be easily modified based on player's preferences and it will not affect the playability of the game.

 For example, this is the current map: